locationtech/geogig/workshop/_sources/workshop.txt

     100%
     Import successful.

-We have just modified the *buildings* table, so there is not need to reimport all the rest of tables.
-The ``--all`` argument has been replaced by ``--table buildings`` to indicate that we just want to import the *buildings* table.
+We have only modified the *buildings* table, so there is no need to re-import the rest of the tables.
+The ``--all`` argument has been replaced by ``--table buildings`` to indicate that we only want to import the *buildings* table.

-We can check that the imported table is different from the one in the repository, by running the ``status`` command.
+We can check that the imported table is different from the one in the repository by running the ``status`` command.

 ::